 Von Scherler Mayer has written for television including the pilot PRICELESS for executive producer Lisa Kudrow and Warner Bros.
 Television.
 As a director of episodic television, she has worked on a number of critically acclaimed series including, MAD MEN, NURSE JACKIE and SHAMELESS.
 Before her work in film and television, von Scherler Mayer was a New York theater director and comedy improv performer.
 Prior to that, she studied both film and theater at Wesleyan University.

 Daisy also trained at The Circle in the Square, the Williamstown Theater Festival and Atlantic Theater Company, where she went on to work as a director.
 She lives in Los Angeles with her husband, film composer David Carbonara, and two daughters, Ava and Colette.

 Michael Urban is a graduate of the AFI Conservatory Screenwriting program (Class of 2000).
-His first feature film SAVED!, co-written with Brian Dannelly, starring Jena Malone, Mandy Moore and Macaulay Culkin, was produced by MGM/UA in 2004.
-He has since completed writing assignments for several major film and television studios including: ABC Television, HBO, Lionsgate, Sony Pictures, Twentieth Century Fox, and Warner Brothers Television.
+His first feature film SAVED!, co-written with Brian Dannelly, starring Macaulay Culkin, Jena Malone and Mandy Moore, was produced by MGM/UA in 2004.
+He has since completed writing assignments for several major film and television studios including: ABC Television, HBO, Lionsgate, Sony Pictures, Twentieth Century Fox and Warner Brothers Television.